iiasa/ixmp/doc/data-model.rst

 The description here is **application independent**: it describes how :mod:`ixmp` handles data without reference to specific uses of :mod:`ixmp` to model specific real-world systems (such as :mod:`message_ix`).

 .. note::
-   Due to the development history of :mod:`ixmp`, some words are used with 2 or more different meanings in the data model, including ‘model’, ‘scenario’, ‘time series’, ‘meta’, and ‘region/node’.
+   Due to the development history of :mod:`ixmp`, some words are used with 2 or more different meanings in the data model, including ‘model’, ‘scenario’, ‘time series’, ‘meta’, ‘category’, and ‘region/node’.
    This page lists and disambiguates the multiple meanings.

 .. contents::